willholley/helm/docs/charts.md

 sensitive_.

 - `Release.Name`: The name of the release (not the chart)
+- `Release.Time`: The time the chart release was last updated.
+This will match the Last Released time on a Release object.
+- `Release.Namespace`: The namespace the chart was released to.
-- `Release.Service`: The service that conducted the release.
-Usually this is `Tiller`.
+- `Release.Service`: The name of the releasing service (always `Tiller`).
-- `Release.IsUpgrade`: This is set to true if the current operation is an upgrade or rollback.
+- `Release.IsUpgrade`: This is set to `true` if the current operation is an upgrade or rollback.
-- `Release.IsInstall`: This is set to true if the current operation is an install.
+- `Release.IsInstall`: This is set to `true` if the current operation is an install.
+- `Release.Revision`: The revision number.
+It begins at 1, and increments with each helm upgrade.
 - `Chart`: The contents of the `Chart.yaml`.
 Thus, the chart version is obtainable as `Chart.Version` and the maintainers are in `Chart.Maintainers`.